 It’s just the first step in the company’s global transparency program.
 Kaspersky also plans to invite information security professionals to participate in planning the company’s second half of the follow-up program in 2018.

 Things got complicated for Kaspersky in the US government due to the tension between Russia & US.
 In September, the US government ordered all departments to remove Kaspersky products in three months, followed by a chain of retail outlets, BestBuy and Office Depot.
-Although Kaspersky firmly denied, there was unfavorable news during the period.
-The Wall Street Journal reported earlier this month, the Russian software company will be the national security network attack intelligence, back to the Russian server.
-The Russian government though intercepted the acquisition.
+Although Kaspersky firmly denied it, there was unfavorable news during the period.
+The Wall Street Journal reported earlier this month, that the Russian software company will be the national security network attack intelligence back to the Russian server.
+The Russian government, though intercepted the acquisition.